19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Social System/Morale System.md

 - A spell cast of a level greater than the highest level combative NPC

 Or anything else the referee deems a reasonable breaking point.

+On a successful morale check the enemies will go into life preservation mode.
+They should first try to flee, if they deem that impossible or unlikely then they may attempt surrender.
+Particularly sly enemies may feign surrender until the party provides a vulnerable opening.